vlang/rfcs/comptime.md

 *Changes suggested by dumblob*
 - Overall improvement of safey: compile-time assertions, ahead-of-time proving of correctness of certains properties of passed data to a function etc.
 - Optimization.
 Proving certain aspects of given data etc. For example regex module that compiles regular expressions to bytecode at compile-time instead of wasting time at runtime.
-If we would not implement proper compotime until `1.0` we probably would never manage to do so after `1.0` release.
+If we would not implement proper comptime until `1.0`, we probably would never manage to do so after the `1.0` release.
 Rust for example still does not have full `const fn` support in stable release.
-Also if we would not implement this it would limit our compile-time reflection by a lot.
+Also if we would not implement this, it would limit our compile-time reflection by a lot.

 # Prior art